benstrumeyer/portfolio/README.md

 ## Space-themed Personal Portfolio
 Welcome to my space-themed personal portfolio!
-This project showcases my skills, projects, and provides links to my resume, email, GitHub, LinkedIn, and Instagram.
+This project showcases a few animations and provides links to my resume, email, GitHub, LinkedIn, and Instagram.
 It is built using React and TypeScript.

 ### Features
 - Space-themed design